MBuenaventura-Test/FF-Rules/README.md

 - Selecting Max Verstappen, who qualified in P3 but finished in P1, would earn you a net total of five (5) points, given that he secured the top position in that group.
 - Drivers concluding the race in positions P16 to P20 will result in zero (0) points as you cannot incur negative points.

-## Driver Performance Points
+## Driver Pick Points

-Each driver chosen from each group will be eligible to get points based on driver performance with the following stats.
-These points will automatically be calculated.
+Drivers selected from each group will earn points based on their performance and the final position of their group.
+The points will be automatically calculated using the following statistics.

+- Group Ranking:
+    - 1st in Group: +5 Points
+    - 2nd in Group: +4 Points
+    - 3rd in Group: +3 Points
+    - 4th in Group: +2 Points
+    - 5th in Group: +1 Points
+    - DNF/DNS: +0 Points
-- +1 Fastest Lap
+- Fastest Lap: +1 Point
-- +1 Driver of the Day
+- Driver of the Day: +1 Point
-- +.25% For Each Position Gained (Based on entire grid)
-- -.25% For Each Position Lost (Based on entire grid)
-- -1 Race Penalty
-- -1 Each Lap Down from Race Leader (Excludes DNF)
+- Net Place Change: +/- 0.5 Points
+    - DNF/DNS: +0 Points
+- Laps Completed: +0.1 Points

-# 2) Constructor Picks
+# 2) Constructor Pick Points

 Players will select a single team as their constructor pick for each race.
 The chosen team will be eligible for bonus points determined by its performance.

-- +1 Both Drivers Finish Race
-- +1 Double Podium
-- +1 Fastest Pit Stop
+- Fastest Pit Stop: +1 Point
-- -1 Both Drivers DNF
+- Team Combined Net Place Change: +/- 0.5 Points
+    - DNF/DNS: +0 Points
-- -1 Slowest Pit Stop
+- Each Pit Stop Performance: 5 Points - Pit Stop Duration
-- -1 Causing Teammate to DNF
-- +1/-1 Positions Gained or Lost Based on Team Average
+    - Example: 5 Points - 2.33 (Pit Stop Duration) = +2.67 Points

 # 3) Race Picks

-One (1) to three (3) random bonus questions will be generated, and players can choose from them.
-Correct answers can earn anywhere from one (1) to ten (10) points each.
+For each race weekend, players will answer one (1) to three (3) bonus questions.
+For every correct answer, they have the chance to earn between one (1) and ten (10) points.